-As outlined in the National Drug Strategy 2017-2026 some CALD populations have higher rates of, or are at higher risk of, alcohol, tobacco, and other drug problems.
-For example, some members of new migrant populations from countries where alcohol is not commonly used may be at greater risk when they encounter Australia's more liberal drinking culture.
+Some members of new migrant populations from countries where alcohol is not commonly used may be at greater risk when they encounter Australia's more liberal drinking culture.
 Some types of drugs specific to cultural groups, such as kava and khat, can also contribute to problems in the Australian setting and some individuals may have experienced torture, trauma, grief, and loss, making them vulnerable to alcohol, tobacco and other drug problems.
 Other factors that may make CALD groups susceptible to alcohol, tobacco and other drug problems include family stressors, unemployment, language barriers, lack of awareness about available programs, and limited access to programs that are culturally appropriate (DoH 2017a).